Tired of dealing with a *too* chatty class? Then you need to try these 5 tips for reigning in some of the classroom talking!

 This type of talking out loud is appropriate for children until they are about 7 or 8 years old.
 This means you’re not actually going crazy when you see your first graders just talking to talk.
 Not to an actual friend or neighbor or anyone for that matter.
 They are just speaking out their thinking.

 The general increase in talking is also a product of screen time.
 We all know our students spend the majority of their time sitting in front of a screen.
 If it’s not the TV or latest video game, it’s a tablet, computer, or a parent’s phone as they run errands.
 All this constant inundation with visual and audio stimulation changes a child’s brain.
 It trains them to think they need to have constant stimulation.
 A few articles have linked the addiction to screen time to that similar to drugs.
 Oh boy…

-And that stimulation can come out as talking (or noise making) in the classroom.
+And that need for stimulation can come out as talking (or noise-making) in the classroom.
 Yeah…

 1. Don’t Start a Lesson until the Talking has Stopped Completely

 It sounds easier than it is… I mean, this meme exists for a reason!